Why and How to Plan a Creativity Escape

 You have a hundred good ideas that need exploration.
 But they compete with a thousand perpetually accruing tasks – some key, some trivial.
 The psychological weight of the latter can dictate your life and grind creativity to a pitiful nub of chewed up pencil waiting in a drawer.
 The owner of the pencil feels unfulfilled and frustrated because time and effort is increasingly diverted from the passion and intensity that best fuels their work.

 Time to systematically plan a creativity escape.
 Get yourself to the beach, the woods, the dessert, or an Airbnb around the corner to have a monastic experience of solitude and focus.
 Bill Gates takes annual book binging retreats.
-(His top picks for 2018 are “Factfulness: Ten Reasons We’re Wrong About the World—and Why Things Are Better Than You Think” by Hans Rosling and “Enlightenment Now: The Case for Reason, Science, Humanism, and Progress” by Steven PinkerFeynman.
+(His top picks for 2018 were “Factfulness: Ten Reasons We’re Wrong About the World—and Why Things Are Better Than You Think” by Hans Rosling and “Enlightenment Now: The Case for Reason, Science, Humanism, and Progress” by Steven PinkerFeynman.
 Richard Feynman escaped to Brazil learn samba drumming and to have time to “play with physics,” and productivity gurus sing the praises of renewing escapes.

 Retreats are not an exclusive luxury of CEOs, senior faculty, and entrepreneurs.
 Early in faculty life my partner and I agreed to cover bands of time with kids, pets, and community responsibilities to allow each other singular time to dig deep into topics that needed focus.
 Over time our reasons for retreats have evolved to include preparing for comprehensive exams, drafting grants and papers, getting quiet to develop proof of a theorem, and engaging in reading and news immersions to inform strategy for a class or event.